souenzzo/graal/docs/reference-manual/native-image/guides/optimize-native-executable-with-pgo.md

 ## Run a Demo

 For the demo part, you will run a Java application performing queries implemented with the [Java Streams API](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html).
-A user is expected to provide 2 integer arguments: a number of iterations and length of the data array.
-The application creates the data set with a deterministic random seed and iterate 10 times.
-The time for each iteration to finish and its checksum is printed to the console.
+A user is expected to provide two integer arguments: the number of iterations and the length of the data array.
+The application creates the data set with a deterministic random seed and iterates 10 times.
+The time taken for each iteration  and its checksum is printed to the console.

-Below is the stream expression that we want to benchmark:
+Below is the stream expression to optimize:

 ```java
 Arrays.stream(persons)